CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-task-block-1.md

 ### Wait for a completed Task

 This example will wait for an [IExecutionTask][] that represents the asynchronous execution of another flow.
 The flow this [IExecutionTask][] represents waits for 5 seconds and then sets the output variable `ResultVariable` to `"ResultValue"`.
-The [WaitForTask][] block begins execution 6 seconds after the asynchronous flow is started, therefore starting after the execution has already completed.
+The [Wait For Task][] block begins execution 6 seconds after the asynchronous flow is started, therefore starting after the execution has already completed.

-When the [WaitForTask][] block begins, the [IExecutionTask][] will have the following properties:
+When the [Wait For Task][] block begins, the [IExecutionTask][] will have the following properties:

 ```json
 {